bomonike/bomonike.github.io/ai-benchmarks.md

    * Three dots between elements represents intermediate values between 4 and 999.
    * Three dots at the end of the list represents infinite number of elements.
    <br /><br />

-   On Macs, to open the Character Viewer, press Control + Command + Space

 With Roster Notation, the order of elements does not matter.
 There is no order in a set.